gdsc-Poornima-University/GITHUB-Workshop/README.md

 2. **Clone Your Fork:** Using Git, clone your fork to your local machine to make changes.

 3. **Error Detection Challange:** Your task is to find and correct any errors in this README file.
-Be on the lookut for typos, grammatical mistakes, or inconsistencies.
+Be on the lookout for typos, grammatical mistakes, or inconsistencies.

 4. **Committ Your Changes:** After correcting errors, commit your changes with a clear and concize commit message.